phoenixframework/phoenix_live_reload/README.md

 > *Note:* This feature is only available for Elixir v1.15+

 Streaming server logs that you see in the terminal when running `mix phx.server` can be useful to have on the client during development, especially when debugging with SPA fetch callbacks, GraphQL queries, or LiveView actions in the browsers web console.
-You can enable log streaming to collocate client and server logs in the web console with the `web_console_logger` configuration in your `config/dev.exs`:
+You can enable log streaming to colocate client and server logs in the web console with the `web_console_logger` configuration in your `config/dev.exs`:

 ```elixir
 config :my_app, MyAppWeb.Endpoint,